kamyrdol32/EvPanel/README.md

   - **Docker & Docker Compose**

 ### Environment Variables
-To run this project, you will need to add the following environment file on main directory:
+To run this project, you will need to add the following environment file on backend directory:

-**.env.backend**
+_**.env**_
 ```bash
 SECRET_KEY=""
 SQLALCHEMY_DATABASE_URI=""